 Chelsea is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 38,861 people and eight constituent neighborhoods, Chelsea is the 44th largest community in Massachusetts.
-Chelsea has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 39,398 people and eight constituent neighborhoods, Chelsea is the 44th largest community in Massachusetts.
+Much of the housing stock in Chelsea was built prior to World War II, making it one of the older and more historic cities in the country.

 Chelsea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Chelsea, however, the average commute to work is quite long.
 On average, people spend 30.72 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 For the size of the city, public transportation in Chelsea is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Chelsea, the benefits are reduced air pollution and congestion on the highways.

 In terms of college education, the citizens of Chelsea rank slightly lower than the national average.
 16.37% of adults 25 and older in Chelsea have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.